Azure Artifacts overview

-This article guides you through the sign-up process for Azure Artifacts.
-Azure Artifacts is a service where you can create package feeds to publish and consume Maven, npm, NuGet, Python, and universal packages.
-Azure Artifacts is billed on a consumption basis, and is free up until 2 GB of storage.
-In the case that your organization needs more storage, you need to set up billing.
+Azure Artifacts gets billed on a consumption basis, and is free up until 2 GiB of storage.
+If your organization needs more storage, you must set up billing.

 Install Azure Artifacts in TFS

-If the Azure Artifacts extension has been removed, you can install it from the Marketplace page for Azure Artifacts.
+Azure Artifacts comes pre-installed in TFS 2017 and 2018.
+If the extension has been removed, you can install it from the Visual Studio Marketplace.

 Assign licenses in TFS